agungsantoso/hackerrank/README.md

-The scala solutions for hackerrank problems.
+The scala & java solutions for hackerrank problems.